kyoto-framework/kyoto/README.md

 - Don't replace Golang's features, that already exist
 - Don't do work that's already done
 - Don't bind developer with specific solutions (Gin/Chi/GORM/sqlx/etc), let developer choose
+- Use server for rendering, no JS specifics or client-side only behavior

+## Features

+- Component approach with `html/template`
+- Asynchronous operations
+- Component methods, that can be called from client side (Server Side Actions, SSA)
+- Different types of components communication (parent, cross)

 ## Quick start (simple page)